How Depression Leads to Insomnia

 What Is Depression?

-Depression is more than just feeling sad or going through a rough patch—it’s a severe mental health condition that affects how a person feels, thinks, and handles daily activities.
-Symptoms must be present for at least two weeks to be diagnosed with depression, which can significantly impact one’s quality of life.
+Depression is more than just feeling sad.
+It’s a severe mental health condition that affects how a person feels, thinks, and handles daily activities.
+Symptoms like low mood, constant fatigue, appetite and sleep changes, and hopelessness must be present for at least two weeks to be diagnosed with depression.

-Without proper treatment, depression can have profound long-term effects on an individual’s health and quality of life.
-These may include:
+Without proper treatment, depression can have profound long-term effects on someone’s health and quality of life, such as:

 • Chronic pain